tedkmburu/E-FieldSim-v2/README.md

 [![Product Name Screen Shot][product-screenshot]](https://efieldsim.ithaca.edu/site/game.html)

-Because electric fields cannot be touched or seen, simulations are often utilized to build students' understanding of them by providing them with a visual of electric fields and the motion of test charges through them.
-The objective of the simulation is to improve students’ qualitative understanding of how electric fields are impacted by a configuration of charges by creating a dynamic representation of the electric field lines, field vectors, equipotential lines and the voltage created by the charges on screen.
-After creating a charge configuration, the simulation visualizes the motion of test charges through the electric field.

-The core physics principles of the simulation have also been used as the foundation of the mechanics of an educational game.
-Our aim in the gamification of the simulation is to improve motivation and engagement in the material.
-Both the simulation and game were built in JavaScript so they will run on most browsers on a computer or mobile device.
+Because electric fields cannot be touched or seen, simulations are often utilized to build students' understanding of them by providing them with a visual experience of electric fields and the motion of test charges through them.
+The objective of the simulation is to improve students’ qualitative understanding of how electric fields are impacted by the charges around them by creating a dynamic representation of the electric field lines, field vectors, equipotential lines and the voltage created by the charges on screen.
+After creating a charge configuration, students can observe the motion of test charges through the electric field.
+The simulation was built in JavaScript so it will run on most browsers on a computer or mobile device.
+The simulation is intended to be used by college students taking introductory physics courses.
+The core principles of the simulation will then be used to create a game.
+Although the Learning objectives of the game and the simulation will be almost identical, we hope that the game will motivate students to build their intuition on how electric fields work outside of class in their own time.
+The effectiveness of the simulation and game will be analyzed after students test both in an introductory physics class.

 ### Learning Objectives